Spencer Steer Player Props: Reds vs. Pirates

 Spencer Steer At The Plate

-- He has gone deep in two of 15 games played this season, and in 3.4% of his plate appearances.
+- He has hit a long ball in two of 16 games played this year, and in 3.2% of his plate appearances.

-- In five games this year, Steer has picked up an RBI, with more than one RBI once.
+- Steer has driven in a run in six games this year (37.5%), including one multiple-RBI game.

-- He has scored a run in nine of 15 games so far this season.
+- He has scored in nine games this season (56.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.